jonderwaater/smoothify/README.md

 ````bash
 $ stravasmoothen
 ````
+In the directory where you run stravasmoothen the following files are created:
+[Activity name].gpx           - the gpx file of your original activity
+[Activity name]_smooth.gpx    - the gpx file with smoothened data
+[Activity name].png           - plot comparing the original and the smoothened data

 Warning:
 This code has only been tested on activities recorded with the Strava Android App.
 Currently only position, time and elevation data are extracted, as well as the activity type, name and description.